Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Estimation and Inference

 \subsection{Estimation of $\beta_0$}

-Here, we again consider two cases.
-In the first case, the distribution of $U_{t}$ is assumed to be logistic and the CMLE is used to estimate $\beta_0$.
-In the second case, the distribution of $U_{t}$ is not specified.
-In this case, $\beta_0$ can be estimated by the smoothed maximum score estimator, or using a variety of $\sqrt{N}$-consistent estimators if stronger assumptions are made.
+In Section \ref{subsubsec:betaidassn} we discussed several previous identification approaches for the common parameters $\beta_0$.
+Due to the breadth of these approaches, we consider the following high-level assumption on the rate of convergence of a first-step estimator of $\beta_0$. \begin{estsec_assump}[First-stage estimator] The estimator $\widehat{\beta}$ satisfies $a_N \|\widehat{\beta} - \beta_0\| = O_p(1)$ where $a_N = O(N^\epsilon)$ for some $\epsilon > 0$. \end{estsec_assump} The rate of convergence of this preliminary estimator plays a role in Assumption B\ref{assn:ASFrates} below.
 The convergence of $\widehat{\beta}$ needs to be relatively fast to establish the limiting distributions of the ASF and APE estimators.
-In particular, convergence rates equal to or slower than $N^{1/3}$ are not compatible with our rate assumption B\ref{assn:ASFrates} below.
-This rules out the maximum score estimator of \cite{Manski1987}, as \cite{KimPollard1990} show its cube-root convergence.
-These estimators' rate of convergence and associated regularity conditions are analyzed in prior work, so we only offer a brief description here.
+In particular, convergence rates equal to or slower than $N^{1/3}$ are incompatible with our rate assumption B\ref{assn:ASFrates} below.
+This rules out the maximum score estimator of \cite{Manski1987} for binary panels, but not the smoothed maximum score estimator of \cite{CharlierMelenbergSoest1995} and \cite{Kyriazidou1995}.
+The smoothed maximum score estimator converges at the rate $N^{\nu/(2\nu + 1)}$, where $\nu$ is the order of the kernel used to estimate $\widehat{\beta}$.